 - Control unplanned attrition

 B. Maximizes productive utilization of every resource

 The forecasting and capacity planning system forecasts billable and strategic utilization of the workforce ahead of time.
 It will help you mobilize employees from non-billable or low-priority work to billable or high-priority projects.

 Billable resource utilization is a critical KPI for a professional service business to ensure profitability and sustainability.

 C. Ensures competent resource allocation for successful project execution

 Having the right employee with the right skills and cost is crucial for a project to finish within budgeted time and cost.

 The resource planning and management system must identify and allocate competent resources.
 It is based on their skills, experience, qualifications, location, team, resource cost rate, and any other criteria you prefer.
 One must avoid the “first visible first fit” approach instead of the “best visible best fit” principle for resource allocation.

-Capacity planning can help you identify skill-shortage ahead of time so that you can take corrective action:
+The capacity planning process can help you identify skill shortages ahead of time so that you can take corrective action:

 - Adjust project timelines to align with available capacity.